crazii/blade/README.md

     If you don't have 3DS Max SDK installed, you can **unload the projects manually: BladeMaxExport, BladeMaxExportLoader.** they'll probablt failed to load anyway; just ignore them.

   3. Build Blade & Run
-    Before build, you may need update testing art resources using "**git submodule update --init --recursive**" to update the art submodule.
       * Open Build/VC14.1/Blade.sln (or Blade_Android.sln for android).
       * Select the build type and build.
       * Set GameStudio (AppPackage_Android for android) as startup project.